7. Electronic Payments, Cheques and Credit Cards

 Fraud or misuse of credit cards

 - Penalties apply for fraud or misuse of the DFAT credit card (including charging private expenditure without a sound reason for doing so) under the FMA Act, Public Service Act and Crimes Act.
-Cardholders may be liable for any losses to the Commonwealth.
+Cardholders may also be liable for any losses to the Commonwealth.

-- An official who becomes aware of an apparent misuse of a DFAT credit card must report the matter immediately to the AS FSB and the Conduct and Ethics Unit.
+- An official who becomes aware of an apparent misuse of a DFAT credit card must report the matter immediately to AS FSB and the Conduct and Ethics Unit.